Riley Freeman: Relationships

-Due to their gangsta-like behavior depicted in the episode "Smokin' with Cigarettes," Riley is initially shown to be friends with Lamilton Taeshawn, as they enjoy hanging out with each other and doing bad things, such as causing a car-pile up, going on a joyride on Lamilton's grandmother's car that he stole, and smoking with cigarettes.
+Due to their gangsta-like behavior depicted in the episode "Smokin' with Cigarettes", Riley is initially shown to be friends with Lamilton Taeshawn, as they enjoy hanging out with each other and doing bad things, such as causing a car-pile up, going on a joyride on Lamilton's grandmother's car that he stole, and smoking with cigarettes.
 However, Lamilton shows more of his sociopathic behavior when he enjoys movie scenes of people being murdered, as well as killing a dog while trespassing into his owner's property, and even assaulted his grandmother when she refused to buy him chicken.
-These events start to disturb Riley greatly, and ever since then, Riley finds Lamilton to be so disturbing and sick in nature and refuses to hang out with him again, and Lamilton would often try to kill Riley in return, resulting the two kids to have a brawl in the school rooftop.
+These events start to disturb Riley greatly, and ever since then, Riley finds Lamilton to be so disturbing and sick in nature and refuses to hang out with him again, and Lamilton would often try to kill Riley in return, resulting the two kids to have a brawl on the school rooftop.
 Despite his enmity with Lamilton, Riley cannot bear to kill him as he tried his best to prevent Lamilton from falling off the school rooftop, though Lamilton did fall (thanks to his former psychologist Dr. Doomis forcing Riley to let him go), but survived.